Staying Power

 Written by John Deacon/Freddie Mercury

-Very similar to the album release, but featuring Bowie doing some backing vocals.
-Bowie's vocals actually add a weird element to the track.
+The original version is very similar to the final album release.
+The performance is mostly the same and it features David Bowie doing some backing vocals.
+Bowie's vocals actually add a weird "haunting" element to the track.
 Definitely worth finding, although the current bootleg copies are not the best.
-Hopefully we'll see this on Queen Anthologies.

 Under Pressure (Album Version) 4:03